soniakandah/notw-revisited/34-Yet_to_Learn.md

 I don’t know how long I played.
 It could have been ten minutes or an hour.
 But my hands weren’t used to the strain.
 They slipped and the music fell to pieces like a dream on waking.

 I looked up to see everyone perfectly motionless, their faces ranging from shock to amazement.
 Then, as if my gaze had broken some spell, everyone stirred.
-Roent shifted in his seat.
+Roe shifted in their seat.
 The two mercenaries turned and raised eyebrows at each other.
-Derrik looked at me as if he had never seen me before.
+Brandy looked at me as if she had never seen me before.

 Reta remained frozen, her hand held in front of her mouth.
-Denna lowered her face into her hands and began to cry in quiet, hopeless sobs.
+Deren lowered his face into his hands and I could see tears on the corners of his lovely eyes.

-Josn simply stood.
-His face was stricken and bloodless as if he had been stabbed.
+Josephine simply stood.
+Her face was stricken and bloodless as if she had been stabbed.

-I held out the lute, not knowing whether to thank him or apologize.
-He took it numbly.
+I held out the lute, not knowing whether to thank her or apologize.
+She took it numbly.
 After a moment, unable to think of anything to say, I left them sitting by the fire and walked toward the wagons.

-And that is how Kvothe spent his last night before he came to the University, with his cloak as both his blanket and his bed.
-As he lay down, behind him was a circle of fire, and before him lay shadow like a mantle, gathered.
-His eyes were open, that much is certain, but who among us can say they know what he was seeing?
+And that is how Kvoan spent her last night before she came to the University, with her cloak as both her blanket and her bed.
+As she lay down, behind her was a circle of fire, and before her lay shadow like a mantle, gathered.
+Her eyes were open, that much is certain, but who among us can say they know what she was seeing?

-Look behind him instead, to the circle of light that the fire has made, and leave Kvothe to himself for now.
+Look behind her instead, to the circle of light that the fire has made, and leave Kvoan to herself for now.
 Everyone deserves a moment or two alone when they desire it.
-And if by chance there were tears, let us forgive him.
-He was just a child, after all, and had yet to learn what sorrow really was.
+And if by chance there were tears, let us forgive her.
+She was just a child, after all.
+There were still many things she had yet to learn, many more sorrows she had yet to bear.